HenokB/Simple-Movie-Recommendation-with-Machine-Learning/README.md

 # Simple-Movie-Recommendation-with-Machine-Learning
-##"Using Machine Learning for Creating a Movie Recommendation System"
+# Using Machine Learning for Creating a Movie Recommendation System"

 ### Goal
-My goal in this project is to use machine learning to be able to build a movie recommendation system.
+The goal is to use machine learning to be able to build a movie recommendation system.
 I used a decision tree classifier to write the program.

 ### Install

-This project requires **Python 3.x**and the following Python libraries installed:
+This project requires **Python 3.x **and the following Python libraries installed:

 - [NumPy](http://www.numpy.org/)
 - [Pandas](http://pandas.pydata.org/)